benchristel/lexica/src/ogtrta-wordlist.md

-# The OGTRTA Wordlist of Unspecified Canonicity
+# The OGTRTA Instruction Set Architecture

-A checklist for my languages
+A specification for a class of languages

 ## Determiners